steveliles/implicit-futures/README.markdown

 	    }
     }

+The full impact of the difference doesn't really show until you want to pass around MyResult to other collaborators of the above classes.
+The further MyResult travels from the original call site, the more desirable implicit future's become.

 You can achieve this manually by implementing the interface T with a proxy that delegates to the Future via its `T get()` method.
 This is tedious and error-prone, so it would be nice if you could instead have some machinery that automatically did that proxying for you.
 Perhaps something like this:

 	interface ProxyingService {